 y — ny plant outputs, including nym measured and nyu unmeasured outputs.
 The total number of outputs, ny = nym + nyu.
 Also, nym ≥ 1 (there is at least one measured output).

 Additional requirements for the plant model in adaptive MPC control are:

 Sample time (

-Time delay (if any) is absorbed as discrete states (see, e.g., the
+Time delay (if any) is absorbed as discrete states (see, for example, the Control System Toolbox™

 nx, nu, ny, nd, nym, and nyu are all constants.

 Adaptive MPC prohibits direct feed-through from any manipulated variable to any plant output.
 Thus, Du = 0 in the above model.